payk-token/payk-token/README.md

-# PAYK — Global Mobile Crypto Transfers
+# PAYK — Global Mobile Transfers

-💸 Send and receive crypto instantly via the PAYK chatbot in your favorite messenger (WhatsApp, Telegram, or Facebook Messenger).
+💸 Instantly send and receive money through the PAYK chatbot on WhatsApp, Telegram, or Facebook Messenger.
-No apps, no registration — just your phone number.
+No app downloads.
+No sign-ups.
+Just your phone number.

-Exchange PAYK for stablecoins and withdraw to fiat money.
+Send funds in stable currencies like cUSD and cEUR — and easily exchange them into local money.

 ![PAYK  Home](https://github.com/user-attachments/assets/513c6250-58ff-41b6-8daf-754fd14aa1c0)